Skip to main content

 What’s happening: One or more senders is failing SPF/DKIM alignment, so DMARC enforcement is blocking or filtering those messages.

 How to respond: Identify the failing sender and fix its SPF include and/or DKIM configuration.
-If needed, temporarily reduce policy to p=none while you remediate—then re-enforce once everything passes.
+If you need a short-term safety valve while you remediate, reduce strictness from p=reject to p=quarantine—then re-enforce once everything passes.

 Scenario 3: “We switched email providers”